Cyclones vs. Panthers: First Round Betting Trends, Record ATS, Home/Road Splits

 Iowa State Betting Records & Stats

-- In 15 games this season, Iowa State and its opponents have scored more than 130.5 combined points.
+- Iowa State and its opponents have scored more than 131.5 points in 12 of 31 games this season.

-- Iowa State has an average total of 131.2 in its contests this year, 0.7 more points than this game's over/under.
+- The average point total in Iowa State's games this season is 131.2, 0.3 points fewer than this matchup's over/under.

-- The Cyclones have a 16-15-0 record against the spread this season.

 - Iowa State has entered the game as favorites 12 times this season and won eight, or 66.7%, of those games.